tomzx/blog.tomrochette.com-content/agi/wikipedia/article.md

 A definition is generally based on other definitions which are themselves based on other definitions and so on.

 As such, we can determine that internal links in the content of articles are reciprocal relations between the two articles.
-Another way to determine the relation between two articles is to verify if both link to one another.
+Another way to determine the relationship between two articles is to verify if both link to one another.

 There are many types of relations and reasons that could explain these relations:
 * A topic created another topic (parent-child, predecessor-successor)